 The history of dentistry is a fascinating one and one which I hope I’ve been able to pique your interest in here and show how body snatchers played their part in creating the perfect smile.
 If you are interested in researching the topic further, then I hope you find my recommendations below of interest.

-I read some great books when reading around this topic and if you’d like to know more about certain cases I’ve mentioned then I hope you’ll like my recommendations.
+I read some great books when reading about this topic and if you’d like to know more about certain cases I’ve mentioned then I hope you’ll like my recommendations.

-I only managed to dip into this first book that I recommend but what I’ve seen looks fantastic and I have it on good authority that it’s worth buying and so I’ve put it on my wish list.
+I only managed to just dip into this book but what I’ve seen looks fantastic and I have it on good authority that it’s worth buying and so I’ve put it on my wish list.
 The cover alone makes it look an awesome read!

 British Dental Association Museum